Long-Term Physical Effects of Heroin Addiction

 Heroin crosses the blood-brain barrier and is converted into morphine.
 Chronic use is what leads to changes in the brain that can cause long-term damage to the hormonal or neuronal systems.
 Heroin use destroys a brain’s white matter and consequently alters cognitive processes.
 This affects one’s ability to learn and make decisions as well as deal with things like stress.
 Heroin can cause or exacerbate mental illnesses such as depression, Post Traumatic Stress Disorder (PTSD), and other personality disorders.

 Any kind of addiction can cause you to suffer in your interpersonal relationships.
 Losing your job, falling into debt, or becoming involved in the legal system because you have committed drug-fueled crimes are all potential consequences of continued use.
 Heroin changes your behavior.
 It changes you.
-You can find yourself again by seeking treatment from compassionate people who understand that this is a whole body and mind transformation, that takes time, effort, and support.
+You can find yourself again by seeking heroin addiction treatment from compassionate people who understand that this is a whole body and mind transformation, that takes time, effort, and support.

 Becoming You Again: Treating Heroin Addiction